 Obviously, when the temperature of the fire field is higher than the melting point of aluminum alloy and aluminum, no matter what thermal insulation measures are taken, the cable conductor will melt in a short time and lose the conductive function, which will affect the safe evacuation of fire site personnel seriously.

 The cable operation experience shows that 80% of faults occur at the joint.
 Copper has unparalleled advantages over aluminum and aluminum alloy.
 Copper oxide produced by oxidation of copper joints is an excellent conductor and can still guarantee the electrical connection performance of joints and terminals.
 Aluminum oxide produced by the oxidation of aluminum and aluminum alloy joints is an insulator, and its hard texture and strong adhesion make it difficult to form a good conductive contact, which is easy to cause hot contact.

 Under similar energy consumption conditions, the aluminum alloy cable cross-section must be larger than the copper cable above two specifications to achieve a similar load flow.
-The cable channel resource is an important part of the construction of urban cable network, and the increased conductor section has a serious impact on the cable laying and the cable channel structure size.
+The cable channel resource is an important part of the construction of the urban cable network, and the increased conductor section has a serious impact on the cable laying and the cable channel structure size.